samuelclay/NewsBlur/blog/_posts/2021-06-28-story-of-a-hacking.md

 This tells us that the hacker was an automated digital vandal rather than a concerted hacking attempt.
 And if we were to pay the ransom, it wouldn't do anything because the vandals don't have the data and have nothing to release.

+We can also reason that the vandal was not able to access any files that were on the server outside of MongoDB due to using a recent version of MongoDB.
+Unless the attacker had access to a 0-day, it is highly unlikely they were able to break out of MongoDB's server connection.

 While the server was being snapshot, I used that time to figure out how the hacker got in.

 ### 2. How did NewsBlur's MongoDB server get hacked?

 Turns out the ufw firewall I enabled and diligently kept on a strict allowlist with only my internal servers didn't work on a new server because of Docker.
 When I containerized MongoDB, Docker helpfully inserted an allow rule into iptables, opening up MongoDB to the world.
 So while my firewall was "active", doing a `sudo iptables -L | grep 27017` showed that MongoDB was open the world.

 To be honest, I'm a bit surprised it took over 3 hours from when I flipped the switch to when a hacker/vandal dropped NewsBlur's MongoDB collections and pretended to ransom about 250GB of data.
 This is the work of an automated hack and one that I was prepared for.
-NewsBlur was back online a few hours later once the backups were restored.
-And the Docker-made hole was immediately patched.
+NewsBlur was back online a few hours later once the backups were restored and the Docker-made hole was patched.

 It would make for a much more dramatic read if I was hit through a vulnerability in Docker instead of a footgun.
 By having Docker silently override the firewall, Docker has made it easier for developers who want to open up ports on their containers at the expense of security.
 Better would be for Docker to issue a warning when it detects that the most popular firewall on Linux is active and filtering traffic to a port that Docker is about to open.